 In general, all interested parties and people engaged in the cultural sector are free to launch cultural projects with refugees.
 Artists’ associations and regional projects that are part of the Kultur macht stark! (“Culture empowers!”) program provide opportunities to become involved with existing projects or networks in this area as well as offering advice.

-For artistic projects, it is recommended that you contact with networks of those artists who have come to Germany, for example through portals such as www.syrischeshaus.de.
+For artistic projects, it is recommended that you contact with networks of those artists and creatives who have come to Germany, for example through portals such as www.syrischeshaus.de.

 Many projects develop from personal contact in refugee accommodation - with the management and the social workers, and with representatives of the facilities.
 Social engagement is often a key requirement.
 Artistic projects are often met with skepticism.